NateEag/how-i-code/content/human-names.rst

 If a program *does* decide to use nicknames, it should give people a way to change their nickname, as it's bound to get some wrong.
 However, it should not make them specify a nickname unless they choose to, just as with full names.

+Users should be able to update or remove their names from the system at any time.

 .. _sanely validated: http://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/